aparna4scholas/book-store-app/README.md

 1.Mission Statement
--->This App is  about Book store. we have all varities of books for low prices.search for exisiting books in the store get book information and price.
+-->This App is  about Book store. we have all varieties of books for low prices.search for exisiting books in the store get book information and price.

 2.![wireframe](./Screen%20Shot%202020-04-24%20at%202.22.17%20PM.png)
 3.Stateless Components